Please visit and “like” us on Facebook…thank you!

 *Vegan Cookbooks Illustrated (check out the centerfolds!) (just kidding) here

 *A Well-Fed World: feeding families/saving animals.
 It’s a great resource.

 *VegGuide.org here; check vegan-friendly establishments in your area.

 *Vegan Mexican Food – Muy bien, gracias!
 Click here.

-Faith Resources - an incomplete list
+Faith Resources - a disorderly, incomplete list

 *All Creatures.org: Animals-Tradition, Philosophy, Religion